AriFordsham/GHCWiki/using-ghc-as-library.md

 # Getting started

+You'll need to get a version of GHC that supports the GHC API.
+Either download ghc from [CVS](http://www.haskell.org/ghc/docs/latest/html/building/sec-cvs.html) or use darcs: `darcs get --partial http://darcs.haskell.org/ghc`.
+There are also [nightly snapshot distributions](http://www.haskell.org/ghc/dist/current/dist) available.

-To do this you say simply
+To use the GHC API you say simply

 ```wiki
   import GHC
 ```

-Doing this imports the module `GHC` from the package `ghc`, which comes with GHC 6.4 and subsequent.
+Doing this imports the module `GHC` from the package `ghc`, which comes with GHC 6.5 and subsequent.
 The module GHC exports the "GHC API", which is still in a state of flux.
 Currently it's not even Haddock-documented.
 You can see the source code (which is somewhat documented) here
 [ http://cvs.haskell.org/cgi-bin/cvsweb.cgi/fptools/ghc/compiler/main/GHC.hs](http://cvs.haskell.org/cgi-bin/cvsweb.cgi/fptools/ghc/compiler/main/GHC.hs)